 Sara Laursen’s research explores ecological drivers of body size in insectivorous bats.
 She is also working with the Canadian Wildlife Federation to quantify responses of little brown bats to eviction from building roosts, and to describe the abiotic characteristics of natural and anthropogenic bat roosts.
 (MSc student, Carleton University).

 Alicia Korpach is tracking long-distance migrations and breeding habitat use of Eastern Whip-poor-will to understand how they are adjusting their habitat use in response to anthropogenic landscape and airscape modification, including increased artificial light at night.
-(PhD student, University of Manitoba, co-supervised with Dr. Kevin Fraser)
+(PhD Candidate, University of Manitoba, co-supervised with Dr. Kevin Fraser)

 Past Postdocs and Graduate Students

 Dr. James Paterson worked with us as a Liber Ero and MITACS Postdoctoral Fellow at Trent University.
 James used field surveys and a large citizen science database managed by Ontario Nature to understand the effects of habitat fragmentation and road mortality on endangered reptiles and amphibians.
-He is now a Research Scientist with Ducks Unlimited Canada – and we are thrilled that he continues to collaborate with us!
+He is now a Research Scientist with Ducks Unlimited Canada (and we are thrilled that he continues to collaborate with us).

 Past Undergraduate Students